 Download Fiduciary Duty Guide

-In today’s rapidly evolving healthcare landscape, effectively managing pharmacy benefits is key for both the financial impact to an organization and the needs of plan participants.
+Effectively managing pharmacy benefits is key for both the financial impact to an organization and the needs of plan participants.
 Employers can reduce risks by ensuring they possess a thorough understanding of pharmacy contracts, establishing a robust PBM oversight process to monitor plan performance, and engaging with pharmacy experts who can offer support throughout the entirety of the pharmacy contract lifecycle.